Two Drugs that Hit One Target Improve Survival in Women with Metastatic Breast Cancer

 The initial analysis showed a trend toward better overall survival in women treated with both HER2-targeting agents than in women treated with trastuzumab, but the study had not gone on long enough for the survival data to be definitive.

 The study investigators presented the final results of the trial at the European Society for Medical Oncology 2014 Congress in Madrid.
 After a median follow-up of 50 months, the women treated with both HER2-targeted agents lived 15.7 months longer than those treated with trastuzumab, with a median overall survival of 56.5 months versus 40.8 months, respectively.
+The final results were also published in NEJM on February 19, 2015.

 “The survival improvement of nearly 16 months … is unprecedented among studies of metastatic breast cancer,” said the study’s lead author, Sandra Swain, M.D., of Medstar Washington Hospital Center in Washington, DC.
 Patients in the trastuzumab-docetaxal group whose disease progressed were allowed to cross over to the pertuzumab-trastuzumab-docetaxel group, but the overall survival analysis was not adjusted for this crossover, Dr. Swain explained.
 “As such, this is a very conservative final analysis of survival.”